OtterKring/ReadOnlyMailboxAccess/README.md

 # ReadonlyMailboxAccess
-How to manager read only access to exchange mailboxes
+How to manage read only access to exchange mailboxes